LEADING OFF: Scherzer vs streaking Phils, Jiménez on HR tear

 IN A RUT

 Pete Alonso and the New York Mets look to get back on track following a day off as they return home to face a torn-down Washington team.
-The reeling Mets have lost seven of eight, dropping them from first to third place in the NL East, and totaled only 20 runs in their last nine defeats.
+The reeling Mets have lost four straight and nine of 11, dropping them from first to third place in the NL East, and totaled only 20 runs in their last nine defeats.
 Alonso is hitless in his past 21 at-bats.

 Comments